 There are more Android devices around the world than there are Apple devices.

-• Apple users spend more money in App store than Android users spend in Google play.
+Apple users spend more money in the App store than Android users spend in Google play.

-There are several reason for this but the central reason is that Apple sells only premium products and Android is available on variety of devices which ranges from price range- moderate to high.
+There are several reasons for this but the central reason is that Apple sells only premium products and Android is available on a variety of devices which ranges from price range- moderate to high.

-As a result, Android tablets are also available at a fraction of cost in comparison to the Apple products as a result many parents have begun to buy Android tablets for their kids.
-So, in case you are releasing an app for children then app store can be totally off limits to you.
+As a result, Android tablets are also available at a fraction of the cost in comparison to Apple products as a result many parents have begun to buy Android tablets for their kids.
+So, in case you are releasing an app for children then the app store can be totally off-limits to you.

-Devices which are the top end of the Android market like Samsung Galaxy S4 and S5, Google Nexus and Moto X have hardware which is superior to Apple’s which is now tempting Apple fan boys.
+Devices which are at the top end of the Android market like Samsung Galaxy S4 and S5, Google Nexus and Moto X have hardware which is superior to Apple’s which is now tempting Apple fanboys.

-While Apple built its own Podcast app the company noticed that no such app existed on Google Play so they took the opportunity and build the one.
+While Apple built its own Podcast app the company noticed that no such app existed on Google Play so it took the opportunity and build one.
 The app was successful and they generated profit from it.

-Apart from this there are also practical differences in building the app fr one platform over the other.
+Apart from this there are also practical differences in building the app for one platform over the other.

-Apart from this there are other factors which make it easy for developer to build an app for the Apple than for iOS.
+Apart from this, there are other factors which make it easy for developers to build an app for Apple than for iOS.

-On the other hand Android updates are controlled by the individual mobile manufactures and as a result all the Android devices are not running the same version.
-There are versions within the same latest release and these versions are challenge for the developers because app behaves differently on every version.
-Another challenge involved is that of the hardware as app can behave differently based on the hardware available in the mobile irrespective of the Android version.
-This multiplier effect have created an eco-system of hundreds of devices and an app may or may not behave properly depending upon the Android version and hardware.
+On the other hand Android updates are controlled by individual mobile manufacturers and as a result, all Android devices are not running the same version.
+There are versions within the same latest release and these versions are challenges for the developers because the app behaves differently on every version.
+Another challenge involved is that the hardware as the app can behave differently based on the hardware available in the mobile irrespective of the Android version.
+This multiplier effect has created an eco-system of hundreds of devices and an app may or may not behave properly depending upon the Android version and hardware.